rucha-sd/AIware-Challenge/README.md

 ## Project Overview

-This project is designed to automate the processing and scheduling of academic papers.
+This project is designed to automate the processing and scheduling of academic papers in a conference considering logistical constraints and topic coherence within sessions.
 The pipeline includes scripts for extracting data from web sources, converting JSON data into a more manageable CSV format, preprocessing the data, and finally optimizing the paper scheduling using a genetic algorithm.

 ### Scripts and Their Functions